Buzz627/Buzz627.github.io/resume/myResume.md

   - Created new software for company's main product
   - Managed projects to work within other applications
   - Created custom tools for users to interact with products
-  - Technology: Node.js, Backend Java, Blockly, Scala
+  - Technology Used: Node.js, Backend Java, Blockly, Scala